byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-animation.gif" alt="result"/></center>
 </div>

-> **Tasks**
+#### Tasks
-> - Modify the program so as the on-board leds blink in Gray code.
+- Modify the program so as the on-board leds blink in Gray code.
-> - Add [Serial](https://os.mbed.com/docs/v5.10/apis/serial.html) to print current sequence to the stdout (micro-usb port on CORE2) at the same time.
+- Add [Serial](https://os.mbed.com/docs/v5.10/apis/serial.html) to print current sequence to the stdout (micro-usb port on CORE2) at the same time.
-> - Change baudrate to 38400 in configuration files.
+- Change baudrate to 38400 in configuration files.
-> - Check target's files and learn which UART instance is connected to pins `USBTX` and `USBRX`.
+- Check target's files and learn which UART instance is connected to pins `USBTX` and `USBRX`.

 ## Rosserial library

 If you made it this far you must be really into this stuff!
-Let's do something more interesting.
-We will use `rosserial-mbed` library to talk to SBC with ROS.
+Let's do something more interesting and learn how to communicate with devices running ROS using mbed.
+For this purpose we will use [rosserial for mbed platforms](http://wiki.ros.org/rosserial_mbed).

 <div>
 <center><img src="./../../../assets/img/mbed-tutorials/ros_logo.png" alt="result"/></center>